-For students who struggle with speaking up about their battles with mental health, suffering in silence may seem like the easiest solution; but, it is not.
+For students who struggle with speaking up about their battles with mental health, suffering in silence may seem like the easiest solution; but it is not.

 The training consisted of two days of group collaboration and activities run by an ambassador from NAMI, Ann Duckless.
 The first day was only for chosen staff and district members, while the second day included a select number of students.
-Administrators recommended students and staff based on their previous leadership experience and or related involvement in social emotional learning.

 “Honestly, the training was not what I expected it to be like,” Wrisley said.
 “Because of the seriousness of the topic, I figured the training would be more somber, but it was more uplifting and hopeful instead.”